Cigar (horse): 1994: four-year-old season

-The following year, Cigar was sent to an east-coast trainer, Bill Mott, who gave him the first half of the year off, only bringing him back to racing in July.
-Cigar had only moderate success in his first four starts of the year before breaking through with a dominant win in an allowance race on October 28, the start of his win streak.
+The following year, Cigar was sent to an east-coast trainer, Bill Mott, who gave him the first half of the year off, bringing him back to racing in July.
+Cigar had moderate success in his first four starts of the year before breaking through with a dominant win in an allowance race on October 28.
 He followed up with his first Grade I win in the NYRA Mile (now the Cigar Mile Handicap), finishing the year with two wins from six starts and earnings of $180,838.

-Cigar's made his first start of the year on July 8 in an allowance race over 1 1/16 miles on the turf at Belmont Park.
+Cigar made his first start of the year on July 8 in an allowance race over 1 1/16 miles on the turf at Belmont Park.
 He vied for the early lead with Victory Cross but tired and finished fourth, beaten by nine lengths.
 Over the next two months, he continued to race in allowance races on the turf, finishing third on August 9 at Saratoga, seventh on September 16 at Belmont Park, and third on October 7 at Belmont Park.
-For his next start at Aqueduct on October 28, Mott decided to switch Cigar back to dirt in a one-mile allowance race for non-winners of two races other than maiden or claiming (NW2 X).
+For his next start at Aqueduct on October 28, Mott switched Cigar back to dirt in a one-mile allowance race for non-winners of two races other than maiden or claiming (NW2 X).
 Cigar challenged for the early lead with the favorite, Golden Plover, completing the first quarter-mile in 22.42 seconds.
-Cigar then took the lead and continued to draw away, winning by eight lengths.
-He would not lose again for 22 months.
+Cigar then took the lead and drew away, winning by eight lengths.
+He did not lose again for 22 months.

 Mott decided to step Cigar sharply up in class, entering him in the Grade I NYRA Mile at Aqueduct on November 26.
-He went off at odds of 9-1 in a field of twelve that featured stakes winners Devil His Due, Brunswick, Itaka, Bertrando and Harlan.
+He went off at odds of 9-1 in a field of twelve that featured stakes winners Devil His Due, Brunswick, Itaka, Bertrando, and Harlan.
 Cigar raced for the first half mile in fourth place, then made a strong move on the turn and opened up to win by seven lengths.
 "Cigar really smoked them," said jockey Jerry Bailey.
 "I rode him before, but that was on grass and he was flat that day.
 On the dirt, he's been different."